 Baba Ramdev Yoga has different types of pranayama and also different methods of practicing them which is helpful in uplifting good health and body.
 Among those different types of Pranayamas the “Bahya Pranayama” is one.
-Bahya Pranayama is called “External Retention” in English.
-The External Pranayama / Bahya Pranayama is pranayama in which the breath is released when practicing, so it is called external pranayama.
+Bahya Pranayam is called “External Retention” in English.
+The External Pranayama / Bahya Pranayama is pranayama in which the breath is released when practicing, so it is called external pranayama breathing exercises.

 Bahya Pranayama (Kumbhaka Pranayama) is a highly beneficial Pranayama practice for the treatment of all abdominal diseases.